-In the economic format, as well as in the chart, each descriptive item label reflects the actual content of the item.
-Labels such as "other" or "miscellaneous" have studiously been avoided, as their content is unclear and lacks transparency.
+In the ERF, as well as in the chart, each descriptive item label reflects the actual content of the item.
+Labels such as "other" or "miscellaneous" have studiously been avoided, as their content is opaque.
 This labelling practice has ensured that classifications are consistent across all national and provincial departments, improving the quality of information provided to legislatures and assisting in the policy-making process.